This article contains the following sections:

 - Share your metric discoveries.

-Keep everyone aware of trends in your business data by sharing a metric (or a group of metrics on a dashboard).
-You can also download and print your favourite metric dashboards for digital or print distribution.
+Keep everyone aware of trends in your business data by sharing metrics and dashboards with your team.
+You can also share a published view of a dashboard, externally or internally, with either public or passcode access, or download and print your favourite metric dashboards for digital or print distribution.
 Learn more about sharing metrics and dashboards.
+Learn more about published views.
 Learn more about downloading dashboards as PDFs.

 - Check in on your metrics every day.